Freelancers

 • invoicing and payments

-• running more of the client journey in one place
+• running more of the client journey in one platform

 Less strong for